(WIP) A Little Bit of Reinforcement Learning from Human Feedback

 How to Use This Book

 This book was largely created because there were no canonical references for important topics in the RLHF workflow.
-The contributions of this book as supposed to give you the minimum knowledge needed to try a toy implementation or dive into the literature.
+The contributions of this book are supposed to give you the minimum knowledge needed to try a toy implementation or dive into the literature.
 This is not a comprehensive textbook, but rather a quick book for reminders and getting started.
 Additionally, given the web-first nature of this book, it is expected that there are minor typos and somewhat random progressions – please contribute by fixing bugs or suggesting important content on GitHub.

 About the Author